Unleavened bread feast

 Matzah / Unleavened Bread = A person who can control and has control over his passionate desires, a disciplined will that is not influenced by external forces.

 The eating of unleavened bread became a time of spiritual preparation.
+A way to out hunger or fast from the things that needed to get out of the body.

 This feast symbolizes renewal and purification.